belabdesmd/IQlympics/README.md

 - **📊 Personal Impact Tracking**: View your exact contribution percentage to your country's success
 - **🔥 Live Global Competition**: Watch real-time leaderboard updates as countries battle for supremacy
 - **💀 High-Stakes Elimination**: Face elimination after 5 incorrect answers, making each question a critical decision
-- **🎯 Streak System**: Build answer streaks to maximize your contribution to your country's success
+- **🎯 Streak System**: Build answer streaks (displayed with 🔥 emoji) to track your consecutive correct answers
+- **👑 Top Player Recognition**: See the top contributing player from your country with their contribution percentage

 The game creates genuine national pride in trivia gaming, where individual knowledge directly impacts collective national achievement.
 With limited skips and elimination pressure, every question becomes a strategic decision between risking an answer or preserving your precious resources.

 ## What Makes This Game Innovative?

 ### 🌍 **Collective National Competition**
 Unlike traditional solo trivia games, IQlympics transforms individual knowledge into national achievement.
 Every correct answer contributes points to your entire country's global ranking, creating a unique patriotic gaming experience where your knowledge directly impacts your nation's standing on the world stage.
+Players can see exactly how much they've contributed to their country's success and compete to become their nation's top player.

-### 🏆 **Dynamic Dual-Layer Leaderboard System**
+### 🏆 **Dynamic Multi-Layer Leaderboard System**
-The sophisticated ranking system provides both macro and micro feedback:
+The sophisticated ranking system provides comprehensive feedback across multiple levels:
 - **Global Rankings**: View the top 5 countries with their total points and authentic flag displays
 - **Personal Impact**: Track your exact contribution percentage to your country's success with animated progress visualization
+- **Top Player Recognition**: See the highest contributing player from your country with crown icon (👑) and their contribution percentage
 - **Real-time Updates**: Watch live leaderboard changes as players worldwide contribute to their nations
 - **Olympic-Style Podium**: Medal rankings (🥇🥈🥉) with proper positioning for visual impact